pypsa-meets-earth/pypsa-earth/doc/how_to_customize.rst

 **3. Build the custom cutout**
 What is cutout

+Cutouts are spatio-temporal subsets of the European weather data from the ECMWF ERA5 reanalysis dataset and the CMSAF SARAH-2 solar surface radiation dataset for the year 2013.
+They have been prepared by and are for use with the atlite tool.
+You can either generate them yourself using the build_cutouts rule or retrieve them directly from zenodo through the rule retrieve_cutout.
+The Tutorial uses a smaller cutout than required for the full model (30 MB), which is also automatically downloaded.

+cutout, which means that environmental and weather data is added to geospatial boundaries by matching various datasets (ERA5 reanalysis data [55], SARAH-2 satellite data [56], and GEBCO bathymetry [57]),

 Atlite approach is used
 Copernicis API is needed

+In particular, it's better to set the  as big as it's feasible when generating a cutout.
+A considered area can be narrowed anytime when building a specific model.

 Be careful when setting cutout coordinates and generally when `build_cutout` flag is on.

+Cutout extend is set by country boundaries
+Be aware that expilic specification of the cutout coordinates will overwrite the country-deriven specifications

 **4. Build a natura.tiff raster**
 Is used to account for landuse restrictions on the protected and reserved nature areas